Research

 Economic outlook

-Accordingly, the Association’s updated outlook includes lower projections for GDP and employment growth, alongside slightly elevated expectations for inflation.
-While a very modest economic expansion remains our base case, recession risks are now notably higher.
+Overall, the Association’s outlook calls for slower GDP and employment growth in 2025, along with elevated expectations for inflation.
+While a modest economic expansion remains our base case, recession risks are notably higher than they were at the beginning of the year.

 This article presents the latest trends in key economic indicators as well as an outlook for the year ahead.
 Visit this page throughout the year for the Association’s latest projections for the U.S. economy.